grafana/grafana-crossplane-libsonnet/docs/raw/oss/v1alpha1/ssoSettings/spec/parameters/initProvider/oauth2Settings.md

 * **value** (`boolean`)
    - default value: `true`

-(Boolean) If not enabled, only existing Grafana users can log in using OAuth.
+(Boolean) Whether to allow new Grafana user creation through LDAP login.
+If set to false, then only existing Grafana users can log in with LDAP.
 If not enabled, only existing Grafana users can log in using OAuth.
 ### fn withAllowedDomains